 Figure 1.
-Maritime Spatial Plan of the Belgian territorial waters, showing the very dense occupation of the Belgian territorial waters by different actors and for different economic activities.
-This paper considers the surveillance and patrol of the off-shore wind farms, which is indicated on the map as the area with a red overlay (Source: Belgian Federal public service Health)
+Maritime spatial plan of Belgian territorial waters, showing the very dense occupation of these waters by different actors and for different economic activities.
+This paper considers the surveillance and patrol of offshore wind farms, indicated on the map as the area with a red overlay (Source: Belgian Federal Public Service – Health, Food Chain Safety and Environment).

-We validate the proposed approach in simulation in an application scenario [9] connected to the surveillance of the Belgian off-shore windmill parks.
-The Belgian territorial waters are a very densely populated maritime area, with tightly reserved spaces for all actors, as presented in Figure 1, and it is important that all actors stay within the delimited zones.
-For the windmill farms (area shaded in red on Figure 1), this often presents a problem, as other users (fishermen, pleasure yacht sailors, ...) penetrate this zone without permission.
-In order to police and enforce the interdiction zones, there is thus a need to patrol this area on the maritime border with the Netherlands, which measures about 10 km by 30 km.
+The proposed approach is validated through a simulation in an application scenario [9] connected to the surveillance of Belgian offshore wind farms.
+Belgian territorial waters are a very densely populated maritime area, with reserved spaces for all actors, as presented in Figure 1, and it is important that all actors stay within the delimited zones.
+For wind farms (area shaded in red on Figure 1), this often presents problems, as other users (e.g. fishing vessels and pleasure yachts) penetrate this zone without permission.
+In order to police and enforce the exclusion zone, it is necessary to patrol this area, which is on the maritime border with The Netherlands and measures about 10 km by 30 km.

-Previous work
+Previous studies

-Multi-agent robotic coverage optimization is a research topic which has received a lot of attention in recent years, as more and more robotic assets are being deployed and thus also the need for finding strategies to optimize the coordination among these agents increases.
+Multi-agent robotic coverage optimisation is a research topic that has received a considerable amount of attention in recent years, as an increasing number of robotic assets are being deployed; thus, the need to identify strategies to optimise the coordination between these agents has increased.

-A first distinction to be made between the different methodologies is based upon the type of agents that is taken into consideration.
-On one hand, there are approaches that tackle swarms of a high number of less intelligent agents [10].
-Swarm approaches generally make use of some form of ant colony optimization algorithm [11] for solving the coverage problem.
-On the other hand, there are multi-agent approaches that deal with a lower amount of more intelligent agents, which is the case in our application.
+A first distinction to be made between the different methodologies is based upon the type of agents that are taken into consideration.
+On the one hand, there are approaches that tackle swarms of a high number of less intelligent agents [10].
+Swarm approaches generally make use of some form of ant colony optimisation algorithm [11] to solve the coverage problem.
+On the other hand, there are multi-agent approaches that deal with a lower number of more intelligent agents, which is the case for the application in the present study.

-A second important distinction between methodologies is based upon the assumption which is made related to the connectivity between the different agents.
-If continuous broadband access between the agents is assumed, then all agents can get perfect localization and sensor data from one another and then the approaches are often based on some kind of global optimization approach [12], with the capability to adapt to a time-dependent environment [13].
-Even though it has been shown that finding a globally optimal solution for the coverage maximization of a multi-agent fleet is an NP-hard problem [14], it is possible to come quite close to this solution within real-time constraints [15], [16], however, this requires intelligent strategies to guide the optimization process (see more discussion on this subject later).
+A second important distinction between methodologies is based upon the assumptions made with regard to the connectivity between the different agents.
+If continuous broadband access between the agents is assumed, then all agents can obtain perfect localisation and sensor data from one another, and then the approaches can be based on some kind of global optimisation approach [12], with the capability to adapt to a time-dependent environment [13].
+Even though it has been shown that finding a globally optimal solution for the coverage maximisation of a multi-agent fleet is an NP-hard problem [14], it is possible to come quite close to this solution within real-time constraints [15], [16]; however, this requires intelligent strategies to guide the optimisation process (see more discussion on this subject later).

-If, on the other hand, unreliable network connections are assumed, then the agents cannot rely on a global planner and a local optimization is required.
-This also entails that a distributed approach is required which still allows for timely coordination between the different agents within the system, as proposed by Xin et al. in [17].
+If, however, unreliable network connections are assumed, then the agents cannot rely on a global planner, and a local optimisation is required.
+This also entails the need for a distributed approach that still allows for timely coordination between the different agents within the system, as proposed by Xin et al. [17].

-Our methodology adopts a hybrid approach.
-Conceptually, it is based on a global optimization, but which is executed separately by each of the agents, taking into consideration the latest known data from the other agents.
-We use spatio-temporal memories to track and predict the localization and sensor data from the other agents, in order to cover up communication delays and breakdowns.
-Obviously, these estimations are not perfect, but in this way the optimization scheme tries to adopt the best of both kind of approaches.
+The methodology presented here adopts a hybrid approach.
+Conceptually, it is based on a global optimisation, but one that is executed separately by each of the agents, taking into consideration the latest known data from the other agents.
+Spatio-temporal memories are used to track and predict the localisation and sensor data from the other agents in order to address communication delays and breakdowns.
+Clearly, these estimations are not perfect, but in this way, the optimisation scheme tries to adopt the best of both types of approach.